matplotlib/matplotblog/content/posts/elementary-cellular-automata/index.md

 displayInList: true
 author: Eitan Lees
 resources:
-- name: CAthumb
+- name: featuredImage
   src: "ca-thumb.png"
   params:
     description: "Rule 110"
-    showOnTop: true
+    showOnTop: false
 ---

 [Cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton) are discrete models, typically on a grid, which evolve in time.
 Each grid cell has a finite state, such as 0 or 1, which is updated based on a certain set of rules.
 A specific cell uses information of the surrounding cells, called it's _neighborhood_, to determine what changes should be made.
 In general cellular automata can be defined in any number of dimensions.
 A famous two dimensional example is [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in which cells "live" and "die", sometimes producing beautiful patterns.

 In this post we will be looking at a one dimensional example known as [elementary cellular automaton](https://en.wikipedia.org/wiki/Elementary_cellular_automaton), popularized by [Stephen Wolfram](https://en.wikipedia.org/wiki/Stephen_Wolfram) in the 1980s.

 ![](./ca-bar.png)

 Imagine a row of cells, arranged side by side, each of which is colored black or white.
 We label black cells 1 and white cells 0, resulting in an array of bits.
 As an example lets consider a random array of 20 bits.

 ```python